 If you look at the recalls, like this infographic from Recall Masters back in 2018, you can see many of these recalls happened at the combinations of domains, organizations, and disciplines.
 These are cross-system issues like something changed somewhere that wasn’t communicated to other domains and then they were not discovered during testing.

 This mirrors the work done by Dr. Stephen Wheelwright and Dr. Kim Clark at Harvard Business School (of Revolutionizing Product Development fame).
 Some years back I attended a lecture where Dr. Wheelwright described how their research at manufacturing organizations led them to offer “problem predictions on next year’s products” service.
 They would analyze the product structures, analyze the organizations that produced the components and predict, based on the boundaries, where the problems would surface—with 90% accuracy!
 You would think if someone told you what problems you would have next year with that kind of accuracy, you would do something about it, but these problems are systemic, so he said it was like watching a train wreck happen.

 This means that preventing your cross-product integration problems involves much more than just tools and infrastructure, it involves people and processes as well–it is a systemic issue that requires a systems approach to implementing MBSE software in your organization.
 That means we’re talking about an MBSE journey for your organization.
 So, the question is, where are you now in your MBSE journey?
 And more importantly, what’s your next step?
-We will attempt to answer both of those questions and give you some MBSE software journey planning tools during the virtual on-demand Siemens Realize Live session on MBSE Maturity: Where are You on Your MBSE Journey (complimentary registration).
+We will attempt to answer both of those questions and give you some MBSE software journey planning tools presented at Realize Live ’21 Siemens Realize Live session on MBSE Maturity: Where are You on Your MBSE Journey

 Are you interested in learning more about model-based systems engineering software?
 Check out our other blog posts on MBSE.